ikayz/sparked-mobile/README.md

 ## Designs

-Work in progress designs are shared here https://www.figma.com/file/1llpwoqBGfnmmAqfAtza1K/Spark-Ed-LEARNING-PORTAL?node-id=0%3A1
+Work in progress designs are shared here https://www.figma.com/file/1llpwoqBGfnmmAqfAtza1K/Spark-Ed-LEARNING-PORTAL?node-id=0%3A1, Thanks to [Stellah Mwanahamuntu](https://github.com/MwanahamuntuStarr) for the awesome designs.